JhihYangWu/armCPUonFPGA/README.md

 ## Step 2: Building blocks
 Look at the building_blocks/ folder to see how hardware components like MUXs, adders, shifters, multipliers, etc are implemented from just logic gates (that's crazy!).

+If you want to run the test bench files, download and install [Vivado ML](https://www.xilinx.com/products/design-tools/vivado/vivado-ml.html).
+It's not that easy to use so you might need to find tutorials online.

 ---
 ## Step 3: